ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 `Required Minimum Corruption Protection Coverage for Receiving` property ({{conn-recv-checksum}}) and `Full Checksum Coverage on Receiving` property ({{prop-checksum-control-receive}}).

-* "Specify DF" field and "Request not to bundle messages": the `No Fragmentation` Message Property combines both of these requests, i.e. if a request not to bundle messages is made, this also turns off fragmentation (i.e., sets DF=1) in case of protocols that allow this (only UDP and UDP-Lite, which cannot bundle messages anyway) ({{send-singular}}).
+* "Specify DF" field and "Request not to bundle messages": the `No Fragmentation` Message Property combines both of these requests, i.e. if a request not to bundle messages is made, this also turns off fragmentation (i.e., sets DF=1) in the case of a protocol that allows this (only UDP and UDP-Lite, which cannot bundle messages anyway) ({{send-singular}}).

 * Get max. transport-message size that may be sent using a non-fragmented IP packet from the configured interface:
 `Maximum Message Size Before Fragmentation or Segmentation` property ({{conn-max-msg-notfrag}}).